Aetherinox/obsidian-gistr/README.md

 <br />

 # Usage
-To embed a Github Gist snippet or OpenGist, add a new code block:
+To embed a snippet from Github or OpenGist, add a new code block:

 <br />